Daniel T. Goodwin Law

 - Skin infections.

-An incorrect prescription of taking Methotrexate daily as oppose to weekly can cause serious, life-threatening issues, including death.
+An incorrect prescription of taking Methotrexate daily as opposed to weekly can cause serious, life-threatening issues, including death.

 It is important that you discuss any new prescription of Methotrexate, or any changes to your Methotrexate prescription, with your medical provider and your pharmacist.
 If you experience any of the above symptoms, contact your doctor immediately.